-Central Region groundfish staff is headquartered in Homer and is comprised of a regional groundfish management biologist, a regional groundfish/shellfish research project leader, a groundfish sampling coordinator, a groundfish fish ticket entry position, two marine research biologists, one GIS analyst, five to six seasonal technicians, and one seasonal commercial catch sampler.
+Central Region groundfish staff is headquartered in Homer and is comprised of a regional groundfish/shellfish management biologist, a regional groundfish/shellfish research project leader, a groundfish sampling coordinator, a groundfish fish ticket entry position, two marine research biologists, one GIS analyst, five to six seasonal technicians, and one seasonal commercial catch sampler.
 An assistant area management biologist and a seasonal commercial catch sampler are also located in Cordova and regional support is in Anchorage.
-The groundfish management biologist serves as a member of the North Pacific Fishery Management Council's (NPFMC) Gulf of Alaska Groundfish Plan Team and the research project leader serves on the NPFMC Non-Target Species Committee.
+The regional groundfish management biologist serves as a member of the North Pacific Fishery Management Council's (NPFMC) Gulf of Alaska Groundfish Plan Team and the research project leader serves on the NPFMC Non-Target Species Committee.
 The R/V Pandalus, home ported in Homer, and the R/V Solstice, in Cordova, conduct a variety of groundfish research activities in Central Region waters.

-Groundfish responsibilities include research and management of groundfish species harvested in territorial waters of Central Region.
+Groundfish staff responsibilities include research and management of groundfish species harvested in state waters of Central Region, which includes Cook Inlet (CI) and Prince William Sound (PWS) areas, as well as in federal waters for black, blue, and dark rockfishes, and lingcod.
 Within Central Region, groundfish species of primary interest include sablefish, Pacific cod, pollock, lingcod, rockfishes, skates, sharks, and flatfishes.
-Data are collected through commercial catch sampling, fishermen interviews, logbooks, onboard observing, and through ADF&G trawl and remotely operated vehicle (ROV) surveys.
+Data are collected through commercial catch sampling, fishermen interviews, logbooks, onboard observing, and through ADF&G trawl, pot and remotely operated vehicle (ROV) surveys.
 Commercial harvest data (fish tickets) are processed in Homer for state and federal fisheries landings in Central Region ports.
-For some fisheries, logbook data are required and these are collected and entered to provide additional information including catch depth and harvest data.
+For some fisheries, logbook data are required and these are collected and entered to provide additional information including catch composition, depth, and location data.